QE-at-CGI-FI/pft-log-parsing/README.md

 ## Scope of Learning

 - Previously: tour of python ecosystem tools => you have operational test development environment
-- This: parsing logs with python and pytest, difference of python script and a pytest, concept of fixture, concept of debugging.
+- This: parsing logs with python and pytest, difference of python script and a pytest, concept of fixture, concept of debugging; git branches.
 - Intentionally later: scopes of fixtures, parametrized tests, libraries beyond the minimal, test targets other than files with text